ivanorsolic/oricodes/content/english/_index.md

 **I'll go through everything from building your RC car and the low level electronics stuff to hacking kernels and teaching your car how to drive** and even do stuff like change lanes using deep learning.

+This is still a work in progress which gets updated regularly, but there's more than enough material for you to make an RC drive itself. :)

 #### **Scroll below for a sneak peek and a couple of recommended posts!**

 ***